frou/sml-buildscripts/README.md

 Motivation and the polybuild script
 -----------------------------------

-The `.mlb` format is, approximately, a list of the input files that constitute a program.
+The `.mlb` file format (http://mlton.org/MLBasis) is, at its most basic, a list of the input files that constitute a program.
 This format is associated with the MLton compiler, and a `.mlb` file can be compiled using MLton without any additional scripting:

 ```
  $ mlton file.mlb